 - Enter the total medical expenses that you paid during the year on line 1 of Schedule A.

 - Enter your adjusted gross income from Form 1040 on line 2.
+It appears on line 11 of your Form 1040 tax return.

 - Calculate 7.5 percent of your adjusted gross income and enter on line 3.